 It is for these reasons that the UC Santa Cruz Genomics Institute supports diversity in scholarship and research into genomics ethics.
 Because these issues must be explored from many perspectives, we believe it is essential to engage a diverse range of students and faculty in genome research and fully explore its surrounding ethical, legal, and social implications.
 The UC Santa Cruz Genomics Institute actively works to pave the way for talented students from diverse backgrounds to enter genomic sciences.

 Through our Office of Diversity (formerly the Research Mentoring Institute or RMI), we offer diversity fellowships to support undergraduate and graduate students at UCSC who are working on genomics-related research.
-We work with local schools and recruit students at national conferences hosted by SACNAS, SHPE, NSBE, and SWE, and through programs such as MESA, CAMP, MARC/MBRS, MEP, ACE, ACCESS.
-Undergraduate students from underrepresented communities who are interested in genomics should check out our BD2K Summer Undergraduate Program.
+We work with local schools and recruit students at national conferences hosted by SACNAS, SHPE, NSBE and SWE and through programs such as MESA, CAMP, MARC/MBRS, MEP, ACE and ACCESS.
+Undergraduate students from underrepresented communities who are interested in genomics should look into our BD2K Summer Undergraduate Program.